Among the Burst Mode options on newer GoPros is an Auto setting. It prioritizes better exposure over forcing the number of shots. Here's how it…

 For the most part, the Burst mode options on the HERO6 Black are identical to its predecessor, the HERO5 Black.
 They both have these options:

-But there’s one new setting available on the HERO6 Black: Auto.
+But there’s one new setting available: Auto.

 If you read the manual (p.59) you’ll find this explanation for the setting:

 With the new HERO9 Black just released, GoPro is running a great deal on the previous model, the HERO8 Black.
 You can get it for $299.98, and that includes a 1-year subscription to GoPro as well as a 32GB SD card.

 The subscription to GoPro gives you unlimited cloud storage, discounted no-questions-asked camera replacement, and up to 50% off GoPro accessories.

 Auto (up to 30 photos in 1 second).